isaacnmm/pestpolicy-hugo2XX/content/posts/best-android-tablet-for-gaming/index.md

 .
 Further, it has an 8 MP camera on the back and has a headphone jackpot on its top.
 The tablet has a 2K resolution and 10.1 inches display screen.
 It uses the Snapdragon A10 that will not heat since it has a large surface area and thus allow you to play high-intensity games.
-Design -�The tablet is sleek, with a plastic body, and slimmer than the Z2.
+Design -The tablet is sleek, with a plastic body, and slimmer than the Z2.
 Considering numbers, the tablet is just 6.1 mm thick.
 It has front-facing speakers that will provide adequate volume while you are gaming.
-Screen Mirroring -�The tablet has an exciting screen mirroring, which you can duplicate or simulate the screen's contents on different devices.
+Screen Mirroring -The tablet has an exciting screen mirroring, which you can duplicate or simulate the screen's contents on different devices.
 The feature (screencast like in Xbox One) allows you to link your console and the tablet, through an app, and thus you can play games on the TV for continuous gaming.
 Remote Play - The tablet is created like the PS4 with the goal of taking advantage of a [Remote Play](https://www.playstation.com/en-za/explore/ps4/features/remote-play/)